-If you are in recovery from a drug or alcohol addiction, your diet should play an important role.
-It can be tempting to give in to cravings for sugar and junk food since you are making such a big sacrifice in giving up substance abuse, but it\u2019s better to resist these urges.
-When you eat well you will feel good and the better you feel, the less likely you are to relapse.
+If you are in recovery from a drug or alcohol addiction, your diet should play an important role in your new, healthy lifestyle.
+It can be tempting to give in to cravings for sugar and junk food since you are making such a big sacrifice in giving up substance abuse.
+However, it is better for your overall health to resist these urges.\r\n\r\nWhen you eat well, you will feel good and the better you feel, the less likely you are to relapse.
 Furthermore, your addiction has left your body in a bad way.
 You may have nutritional deficiencies and you have probably been eating low-quality foods.
-Work on your diet as an aid to your successful recovery.\r\nNutritional Deficiencies\r\nAddiction in general can cause you to have poor nutrition.
-As you focus on drugs or alcohol you neglect the other things you put in your body.
-You probably ate whatever was close to hand, cheap or convenient and paid little attention to eating nutritious foods.
-Alcoholics tend to develop deficiencies in vitamin B6, thiamine and folic acid, which can cause anemia and other issues.
-Alcoholics may also experience deficiencies in fat-soluble vitamins like vitamin A. If you have been abusing opioids like heroin or narcotic painkillers you may have experienced a lot of diarrhea or vomiting.
-This can cause any number of deficiencies, but most importantly leads to an imbalance of electrolytes like potassium and sodium.
+Read on to learn how Lucida Treatment Center can help you work on your diet as an aid to your successful recovery.\r\nNutritional Deficiencies\r\nAddiction, in general, can cause you to have poor nutrition.
+As you focus on drugs or alcohol, you neglect the other things you put in your body.
+During your addiction, you probably ate whatever was close to hand, cheap or convenient, and paid little attention to eating nutritious foods.
+Because of this, alcoholics tend to develop deficiencies in vitamin B6, thiamine, and folic acid, which can cause anemia and other issues.\r\n\r\nAlcoholics may also experience deficiencies in fat-soluble vitamins like vitamin A. If you have been abusing opioids like heroin or narcotic painkillers you may have experienced a lot of diarrhea or vomiting.
+This can cause any number of deficiencies.
+Most importantly, it leads to an imbalance of electrolytes like potassium and sodium.
 Stimulant abuse usually decreases appetite, which can lead to unhealthy weight loss and a variety of nutritional deficiencies.
-Marijuana abuse has the opposite effect and can cause you to be overweight or obese.\r\nCorrect Deficiencies\r\nIt is important that you have a doctor, nurse or nutritionist assess your current nutrition levels and any deficiencies so that you can plan a diet based on your particular needs.
-In addition to any deficiencies that you have, you may need to eat certain types of food to support treatment of any addiction-related conditions.
+Marijuana abuse has the opposite effect and can cause you to be overweight or obese.\r\nCorrect Deficiencies\r\nIt is important that you have a doctor, nurse, or nutritionist assess your current nutrition levels and any deficiencies so that you can plan a diet based on your particular needs.
+In addition to any deficiencies that you have, you may need to eat certain types of food to support the treatment of any addiction-related conditions.
 For example, if you are recovering from alcoholism you may have weakened bones or early osteoporosis.
-This means you need to include calcium in your diet.\r\nGood Nutrition\r\nEven if you have no specific deficiencies to correct or illnesses to consider, working on good nutrition is important.
-When you pay attention to your nutrition and eat well you will start to feel better, which will help you resist those urges to start using again.
-If you add regular exercise to a healthful diet you can expect to see huge improvements in your mood and physical well-being.
+This means you need to include calcium in your diet.\r\nWhy Your Diet In Recovery Matters\r\nEven if you have no specific deficiencies to correct or illnesses to consider, working on good nutrition is important.
+When you pay attention to your nutrition and eat well, you will start to feel better.
+This will help you resist those urges to start using substances again.
+If you add regular exercise to a healthy diet, you can expect to see huge improvements in your mood.
+You will also see improvements in your physical well-being.
 Here are some important general guidelines to follow as you plan your new recovery diet:\r\n\r\n \tEat regular meals and snacks.
 Three meals a day with one or two small snacks will keep you satisfied all day and will help you resist grabbing junk food when you are hungry.\r\n \tPlan your meals and snacks ahead of time.
-If you have to make a last-minute decision about what to eat, you might not make the best choice, especially when you are feeling hungry.\r\n \tEat lean proteins like fish and poultry, low-fat dairy, beans, and soy.\r\n \tEat plenty of fresh or plain frozen fruits and vegetables.\r\n \tEat whole grains instead of white or processed grains.
-Choose whole wheat breads and pastas and brown rice, for example.\r\n \tInclude healthy fats in your daily diet.
-These include nuts and natural nut butters, avocado, olive oil and coconut oil.\r\n\r\nWhen you start eating better, you will start to feel better.
+If you have to make a last-minute decision about what to eat, you might not make the best choice, especially when you are feeling hungry.\r\n \tIncorporate lean proteins like fish and poultry, low-fat dairy, beans, and soy into your diet\r\n \tEat plenty of fresh or plain frozen fruits and vegetables.\r\n \tEat whole grains instead of white or processed grains.
+Choose whole-wheat bread and pasta and brown rice, for example.\r\n \tInclude healthy fats in your daily diet.
+These include nuts and natural nut butters, avocado, olive oil, and coconut oil.\r\n\r\nWhen you start eating better, you will start to feel better.
 And when you feel better, you will find that your urges to use drugs or alcohol are easier to control.
-Resisting those urges to relapse is the most important thing for your recovery, but a good diet can help and is worth spending some time and energy on.
+Contact Lucida Treatment Center to learn more about our programs and how we can help you live a healthier lifestyle in recovery.
+Resisting those urges to relapse is the most important thing for your recovery.
+Our Lantana Addiction Treatment Center can help you by providing you with many treatment options.
+However, a good diet can help you tremendously and is worth spending some time and energy on.